jniemann66/code-task/docs/README-flight-server.md

 ##Introduction

-This express server accepts http requests from browsers on port 9000, and subsequently makes http requests to the Locomote code-task API on behalf of the user.
+This express server accepts http requests from browsers on port 3000, and subsequently makes http requests to the Locomote code-task API on behalf of the user.

+The server has two functions:

+1. serve pages to the user
+2. respond to AJAX queries from the user's browser

 It performs flight searches based on requests containing a combination of airlines and dates.
 In order to achieve this, it asynchronously sends multiple single-flight-search requests to the Locomote code-task API, and returns the combined results.